Scheduled 2019 Dates @ Hudco in Dobbs Ferry, NY:

 Don’t see a date that works?
 Check out our Private Classes below.

-New!!
-Breastfeeding Basics/Newborn Care Combo Class at Hudson Collective!
+Breastfeeding Basics/Newborn Care Combo Class at the Hudco!

 Learn to care for your newborn with confidence starting with happens in the delivery room immediately after your baby is born.
 We will also discuss reading your baby’s cues, soothing techniques, sleep and crying expectations and get hand on experience with diapering, and swaddling.